christyono/FoodNutritionAPI/readme.md

 * Add exception handling
 * Cover more edge cases
 * Actually make a database
+* add access token
+* etc

 ## Contributing

 Feel free to do what you want with this

 ## Authors and acknowledgement
-Big thanks to me for creating and contributing to this project.
+Big thanks to big I am
-I acknowledge God for enabling me.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)